Law Office of William B. Wynne

 Back in the eighties, years before Florida’s Stand Your Ground law was enacted, a handful of states had existing laws that offered immunity from prosecution to those who used deadly force against home intruders.

 In 2005—with the backing of the National Rifle Association—Florida followed suit and passed its notorious Stand Your Ground law.
 The law immediately drew controversy and criticism in the media.
 Critics of the law argued it emboldened vigilantes and encouraged people to “shoot first, ask questions later.”
 On the other hand, supporters lauded it as a necessary and much needed expansion of the right to use deadly force in self-defense situations.

 Despite the initial controversy of the Stand Your Ground law in Florida, it wasn’t until 2012, with the shooting death of 17-year-old Trayvon Martin by neighborhood watch captain George Zimmerman, that the controversial law traversed the national spotlight and became a subject of recurring national headlines.
-Ironically, in the end, the Trayvon Martin case didn’t involve the Stand Your Ground law.
-At trial, George Zimmerman instead asserted traditional self-defense.
+Contrary to prevailing belief, George Zimmerman did not actually invoke the Stand Your Ground law in his defense.
+However, the law’s existence did shape public discourse around the case.
+It was mentioned during the proceedings, especially during the jury instruction, thus indicating its influence even in cases where it’s not directly asserted.
+Ironically, Zimmerman ended up asserting traditional self-defense during the trial.

 Contrary to popular belief, the enactment of Stand Your Ground Law in Florida did not actually create a new (or affirmative) defense, regarding the use of deadly force.
 Prior to Stand Your Ground, the common law principles of traditional self-defense controlled.
 These principles of self-defense are historically rooted in the English common-law doctrine, dating back to at least the seventeenth century.
 These principles have been the law in Florida for well over a century.
 Lovett v.
 State, 30 Fla.
 142, 163-64 (Fla.
 1892).